 A dark tale of greed, corruption and unquenchable ambition.

-House of Cards is Michael's most famous novel.
-More than twenty years since its first publication it is still considered to be the definitive political thriller.
+House of Cards was written nearly thirty years ago but is still considered to be the definitive political thriller.

-The idea for a novel based around the dark political arts came to me shortly after the 1987 general election campaign, which had been a particularly bruising one.
-Margaret Thatcher won that election comfortably, but she made many enemies while doing so – too many, I thought.
+The idea for a novel based around the dark political arts came to me shortly after the 1987 general election campaign, which had been particularly bruising.
+Margaret Thatcher won that election but made many enemies while doing so – too many, I thought.
 It inspired me to begin work on a plot – entirely fictional, of course – to get rid of a Prime Minister.
-The book was picked up by the BBC.
-And during a week that had the nation holding its breath in astonishment, the first episode of the television series aired almost on the day she was forced to resign.
+The book was dramatised by the BBC, and in the very week it was first broadcast Margaret was forced out of Downing Street.
 It seemed almost impossible, but she was gone.
+Fact had overtaken Fiction.

 The US version is different, of course – but not that different.
 Kevin Spacey recently said: "The original was about a wily, murderous politician worming his way to becoming Prime Minister.
 This is about a wily, murderous politician worming his way to the White House.
 It ain't your daddy's West Wing!"